stsyg/terraform-azurerm-bastion/README.md

 - Azure Bastion in the existing vNet

-Note: run this code after deploying infrastructure network from https://github.com/stsyg/terraform-azurerm-network
+Note: run this code after deploying the infrastructure network from https://github.com/stsyg/terraform-azurerm-network